M1k3G0/Win10_LTSC_as_Win7/README.md

 =======> Windows 10 LTSC as Windows 7 (ENG FAQ):

-At the test stage , use only if it's suitable for you (make sure by VM)...
+At the test stage, use only if it's suitable for you (make sure by VM)...

 In addition to utilities: